 Liuwa Plain National Park, Zambia

 The latest addition to the Norman Carr Safaris family, King Lewanika is a luxurious lodge located in the heart of the remote Liuwa Plain in western Zambia.
-Opening in 2017, King Lewanika offers a unique opportunity to explore this unspoiled park.
+King Lewanika offers a unique opportunity to explore this unspoiled park.

 At a Glance